Oath of Office

 In 18th-century America it seemed reasonable to set aside four months between the election and the inauguration.
 This would provide enough time to tally the votes, to have the electoral college members send their ballots to Washington, and for the president-elect to organize the new government.

 But in the modern world of communications and politics, four months was an eternity in which crises could arise or the outgoing administration could do untold amounts of mischief.
-In 1933 the Twentieth Amendment to the Constitution changed the date of presidential inaugurations from March 4 to January 20.
+In 1933 the Twentieth Amendment to the Constitution changed the date of presidential inaugurations from March 4 to January 20, making Franklin D. Roosevelt the last president inaugurated in March and the first inaugurated in January.